dbgoytia/go-web-dev/04_routing/README.md

 func ListenAndServe(addr string, handler Handler) error
 ```

+Listen and Serve takes a Handler as an argument.
 Listens on the TCP network address and then calls Serve with handler to handle the incoming connections.
-The handler is typically nil, in which the DefaultServeMux is used
+The handler is typically nil, in which the DefaultServeMux is used.

 DefaultServeMux